Best Equipment Financing in February 2025

 +

 U.S. Bank may not be the most transparent lender when it comes to disclosing its loan terms, but for those who can qualify, it offers some unique perks that make it worth considering.
-For example, borrowers have the option to choose their payment schedule.
-Also, it allows you to finance up to 125% of your equipment costs in order to cover added fees, like taxes or installation.
+For example, borrowers have the option to choose between monthly, quarterly and annual payments.
+Plus, the lender finances up to 125% of your equipment costs, providing extra cash to cover added fees like taxes or installation.

 Still, you should be aware that your equipment will be used as collateral for the loan.
 This means that if you’re unable to keep up with your payments, the lender has the right to repossess any equipment that you purchased with the loan funds.